Watchtower Study, Why We Are Happy Even Though They Hate Us, Week of June 1-7, 2026, Comments and Responses.

 Why do people hate followers of Jesus?

 People hate followers of Jesus for three main reasons.
-First, because we worship Jehovah, and Satan, “the god of this system,” blinds people’s minds and influences them to oppose those who love God.
+First, because we worship Jehovah.
+Furthermore, Satan, “the god of this system,” blinds people’s minds and influences them to oppose those who love God.
 Second, because we support Jesus and recognize his authority as King of God’s Kingdom, something many reject by putting their trust in human leaders.
-And third, because we reject Satan’s world, since we are not part of it and do not share his way of thinking, acting, and speaking.
+And third, because we reject Satan’s world, since we are not part of it and do not share his way of thinking, acting, or speaking.

 In what sense is our love stronger than hate?